 Yankees vs. Red Sox.
 Celtics vs. Lakers.
 Harvard vs. Yale.
 These are just a few epic sports rivalries that have carried on throughout history.
 The Powder Keg, a tradition between the Tilton School Rams and the New Hampton School Huskies, may not be as infamous as those listed above, but it’s legendary in its own right.

 The rivalry between New Hampton and Tilton is a strong one, and it’s almost as old as the schools themselves.
 Beginning in 1895 (Tilton School was instituted in 1845, New Hampton in 1821), the tradition is one of the oldest in prep school athletics.
 The matchup between the William Penn Charter School Quakers (Philadelphia) vs. Germantown Academy Patriots (Fort Washington, Pennsylvania) began in 1887, and is believed to be the actual oldest prep school rivalry in the nation.
 A Boston Globe article published in 1969 called the Tilton-New Hampton showdown the “Harvard-Yale of New Hampshire preppies.”
-The modern contest is a full day of Rams vs. Huskies, with each fall sport battling one another for P.K. glory.
-The schools switch off hosting the event, and this year the Rams have the home advantage.
+The most recent version of the contest featured full day of Rams vs. Huskies, with each fall sport battling one another for P.K. glory.